‘Teen Mom OG’ Stars Catelynn And Tyler Baltierra Share Sweet Messages On Third Wedding Anniversary

-Though they’ve been together for many years prior, Caitlynn Tyler Baltierra are just celebrating their third wedding anniversary.
+Though they’ve been together for many years prior, Caitlynn and Tyler Baltierra are just celebrating their third wedding anniversary.

 The Teen Mom OG stars regularly post photos of each other as well as their daughter, Nova, never shying away from sharing their love for their little family.
 And with yesterday being a milestone in their relationship, both members of the famous pair were sure to share their heartfelt feelings for one another on social media.